MakeSchool-Tutorials/Core-Data-Tutorial/P02-Creating-the-Managed-Object/content.md

 slug: creating-the-managed-object
 ---

-For this step, first back up your `item.swift` file by saving a copy of it on your Desktop or some other safe place — you will need to copy some of the code from it into your `NSManagedObject` subclass after you create it!
+For this step, first back up the `item.swift` file by saving a copy of to Desktop or some other safe place — we will need to copy some of the code from it into the `NSManagedObject` subclass after we create it!
 We delete this so that we can do the next operations without conflict in Xcode.

 > [action]
 >